rbutinar/data_entry_app/README.md

 - **Flexible authentication:**
   - Support both credential-based (admin-defined) and Microsoft Entra ID (Azure AD) passthrough authentication, configurable via settings.
-- **Excel-like grid with AG Grid or similar:**
+- **Excel-like grid with AG Grid (IMPLEMENTED):**
-  - Option to use AG Grid React or a similar library for a more "Excel-style" data entry and editing experience, including advanced features like copy-paste, fill handle, and keyboard navigation.
+  - AG Grid React implementation provides an Excel-style data entry and editing experience
+  - Features include keyboard navigation, multi-row selection, bulk delete, and cell editing
+  - Accessible via the "Excel View" option for each table
 - **Cloud publishing for public use:**
   - Publish the app on Azure Function App and Azure Web App for public use, including deployment instructions and best practices.